 |General||This summer program allows students to study in the University of Copenhagen, renowned for its research and for its excellent academic environment that challenges students personally as well as intellectually.|

 Copenhagen – the capital of Denmark – was officially founded in 1167.
 The small fishing village, as it was then, prospered and developed into København – 'port of tradesmen'.
-Today, Copenhagen is the commercial, cultural and administrative centre of Denmark, and the greater city area has a population of 1.2 million.
-Although busy and bustling as any large city, Copenhagen continues to captivate visitors because it has managed to maintain elements of its original charm.
+Today Copenhagen is the commercial, cultural and administrative centre of Denmark, and the greater city area has a population of 1.3 million.
+Although busy and noisy as any large city, Copenhagen continues to captivate visitors because it has managed to maintain elements of its original charm.
 Copenhagen has a rich cultural life.
 It is home to a wide range of interesting museums and attracts international performers and artists to festivals, concerts and other events throughout the year.
 Copenhagen's cafés, bars and restaurants, many of them half submerged in cellars or located in picturesque historical buildings, range from traditional to trendy and serve everything from hot Thai curries to traditional Danish frikadeller (meat balls).

 The summer program offered by this university welcomes students interested in any of the following areas: health, medicine, biotechnology, environment, politics, economics, philosophy, communication, art, history, and more.
 There are a wide variety of courses taught in English that allow students to fully immerse themselves in the life and culture of Danish society and student life.
 The University of Copenhagen is renowned for research of outstanding quality, and for an excellent academic environment that challenges students personally as well as intellectually.
 Participants need a high level of personal maturity and independence.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.